 Paprika is often ground and sprinkled on top of various foods.
 It has a red color and typically smells of pepper, but can also have more of a nutty or sweet taste.

 Paprika made from spicier peppers contains capsaicin, the same chemical that gives chili peppers their powerful punch.
-Some research suggests that capsaicin may benefit allergic rhinitis by desensitizing the nasal passages so they’re less responsive to allergens.(13) But is an area that needs more research.
+Some research suggests that capsaicin may benefit allergic rhinitis by desensitizing the nasal passages so they’re less responsive to allergens.(13) But this is an area that needs more research.

 Paprika may have health benefits due to the carotenoids (antioxidant and anti-inflammatory compounds) it contains.
-(1) Carotenoids may lower the risk of some age-related eye disease, including age-related macular degeneration and, possibly, cataracts.
+(1) Carotenoids may lower the risk of some age-related eye diseases, including age-related macular degeneration and, possibly, cataracts.
 (12)

 However, paprika can also exacerbate the symptoms of histamine intolerance, which is something you are trying to avoid.
 Like the other spices mentioned, paprika can raise your histamine level and aggravate histamine intolerance symptoms.
 It can also trigger allergic reactions in some people.